 It’s not hard to figure out what hasn’t worked if a team meeting doesn’t go the way it was intended.

 Effective meetings are a powerful way to bond a team, whereas poorly run meetings can de-motivate a team and frustrate team members.

-Here are seven guidelines that must be carried out in order to have an engaging and effective team meeting.
-While these guidelines are simple and may be known, the more important question to ask is whether your team is following these guidelines or not.
+Here are seven guidelines that must be carried out to have an engaging and effective team meeting.
+While these guidelines are simple, the more important question to ask is whether your team is following these guidelines or not.

 - Appoint a minute taker.
-As stated previously, having minutes is critical for maintaining continuity and momentum.
+Having minutes is critical for maintaining continuity and momentum.
 The role of the minute taker is to document what was discussed and what action items were agreed to.
 That way, in the next meeting, those items can be reviewed and followed up.

 Question: What have you found to work well when conducting meetings?